zenkimoto/bluecloud.extensions/README.md

 >[![NuGet](https://img.shields.io/nuget/v/bluecloud.extensions.svg)](https://github.com/zenkimoto/bluecloud.extensions)

 **bluecloud.extensions** is a helpful set of C# extensions used to map database results to object models.
-It is a very lightweight SQL Result to Model Object mapper.
+It is a lightweight SQL Result to Model Object mapper.

 ## Installation

-The bluecloud.extensions Library is available through [NuGet](https://www.nuget.org/packages/bluecloud.extensions).
+The bluecloud.extensions Library is available through [NuGet](https://www.nuget.org).
+The Bluecloud Extensions NuGet page can be found [here](https://www.nuget.org/packages/bluecloud.extensions).

 To install it with package manager: